fathom-playground/playground/README.md

 Request](https://github.com/jaredpereira/playground/new/master/adventures) to
 add an adventure document.

-Adventures can be around decentralized systems and learning.
-Individual explorations of a niche subject, original research, study groups, or any other scenario you can imagine.
+Adventures can be anything around decentralized systems and learning.
+They could consist of explorations of a niche subject, original research, study groups, or any other scenario you can imagine.
 For a proposal you need to decide how best to describe _your_ adventure.

 There are some general elements that your proposal should cover that others will judge, connect to, and build on:

 ### A Goal
 Every adventure is a journey towards knowledge.
 What do you want to learn about decentralized systems?
-What interests excites or inpsires you?
+What interests excites or inspires you?
 To coordinate around your adventure the playground community needs to understand what it is you're setting out to learn.